dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 * Acceptance testing: writing end-to-end tests using selenium or playwright
 * Unit testing: when you'll have access to the source code

+You should choose one language among *Python, Javascript, Java, C#* and stick with it for the duration of the project

 ## Grading

 There will be several kind of deliveries:

-* A log
+* A log that you should update at every session with your actions, what you tried, what you learned, and so on.
-* Test code
+* Some test code
-* Other deliveries, depending on the sessions

 The log will be graded on: